 Hinting at it and underplaying the extent of it is usually the best way to do it at first – although this isn’t the best long-term strategy.

-Definitely avoid blunt comments and even joking around about it when first broaching the subject.
+Avoid blunt comments and joking around about it when first broaching the subject.